isc-projects/kea/doc/guide/api.rst

    }

 The returned response contains the list of maps.
-Each map contains the shared network name and the metadata which provides database specific information associated with the shared network.
-The returned list does not contain full definitions of the shared networks.
-Use ``remote-network6-get`` to fetch the full information about the selected shared networks.
+Each map contains the shared network name and the metadata, which provides database-specific information associated with the shared network.
+The returned list does not contain full definitions of the shared networks; use ``remote-network6-get`` to fetch the complete information about the selected shared networks.

 .. _reference-remote-network6-set: